{{item.title}}

 The OECD’s Base Erosion and Profit Shifting Project (BEPS) aims to secure and sustain the international tax system and increase tax equity among traditional and digital businesses.
-The rules are currently still being developed and it is difficult to predict the outcome of that process.
-However, whatever the outcomes of the programme and the concrete proposals on the reallocation of taxing rights and global anti-base erosion will be, international businesses in all industries that meet the respective thresholds are likely to be affected.
+While many countries around the globe have implemented these rules for 2024, others are in the legislative process.
+At the same time, the interpretation of this framework is evolving.
+Despite this uncertainty, international businesses in all industries that meet the respective thresholds are affected and need to act now.
 Are you prepared?

-This page provides an overview about BEPS 2.0 and what it means for your business.
+This page provides an overview of BEPS 2.0 and what it means for your business.

 The digitalisation of the economy has social and economic impacts in many areas, including taxation and, in particular, the current international tax system.
 This system was designed in an era when companies provided services and goods mainly through physical presence locally or internationally.
 With the emergence of purely digital companies and subsequent digitalisation of goods and services companies alike, it has been widely recognised that the current international tax system is no longer fit for purpose.